-Mr. Edelman, Chairman of the Company, is also an executive officer and shareholder of Snyder Oil Corporation ("SOCO").
+Mr. Edelman, Chairman of the Company, is also a shareholder of Snyder Oil Corporation ("SOCO"), and, until February 1996 was an executive officer of SOCO.
 At December 31, 1996, Mr. Edelman owned 5.7% of the Company's Common Stock.
 In 1995, the Company acquired SOCO's interest in certain wells located in Appalachia for \$4 million.
 The price was determined based on arms-length negotiations through a third-party broker retained by SOCO.
 Subsequent to the transaction, the Company and SOCO no longer held interests in any of the same properties.